tongueroo/balancer/README.md

 ### Security Groups

-Balancer automatically creates a security group with the same name as the elb and opens up the port configured on the listener in your profile.
-To disable the creation of a security group, use the `--no-security-group` optional.
-If you use this option, you must specify your own security group in the profile file, since at least one security group is required by the create_load_balancer api method.
+Balancer automatically creates a security group with the same name as the elb and opens up the port configured on the listener the profile file.
+If you'll rather not using the automatically created security group set the security_groups in the profile file.

 By default, the security group opens up `0.0.0.0/0`.
 If you want to override this use `--sg-cdir`, example: